JLMARIN/imaging/README.md

 ## Runtime Dependencies ##

+All the code was developed and tested in Linux.
+Most tools are cross-platform and the rest should be easily portable to other platforms.

-The following packages are required to run the programs:
+The following packages are required to run the programs in Linux:

 - v4l-utils
 - gstreamer-1.0